Cyber Security

 The three top cyber security frameworks for your business

-It’s therefore crucial to protect your business.
-However, it’s even more important to focus on security projects that drive value and reduce risk the most.
+It’s crucial to protect your business with robust cyber security practices.
+However, implementing cyber security requires knowledge, time and investment.
+It’s therefore important to focus on security projects that drive value and reduce risk the most, in line with your available resources.

-We explore each of these frameworks in more detail, including how they can be applied to your business.
+We explore the core cyber security frameworks out there, with details on how they can be applied to your business.

 Framework | Infinity Group

-There are three well-known cyber security control frameworks that businesses typically utilise.
-These include:
+There are two well-known cyber security control frameworks that businesses typically utilise.
+These are Cyber Essentials and CIS Critical Security Controls.

 The Cyber Essentials scheme

-The simplest framework to achieve in your business is likely Cyber Essentials.
-This framework protects data and programs on networks, computers, servers and other elements of IT infrastructure.
+The simplest framework to achieve in your business is Cyber Essentials.
+This government-backed framework protects data and programs on networks, computers, servers and other elements of IT infrastructure.

 Attaining certification in either Cyber Essentials or Cyber Essentials Plus (for advanced compliance) requires that five key controls are implemented: